Boston Harbor Worker and Longshoreman Injury Lawyer

 If a harbor worker or longshoreman’s injury is not caused by a negligent act of his or her employer, the worker may still have the right to receive compensation.
 In third-party cases involving equipment manufacturers and such, it’s important to have legal representation from an experienced personal injury firm.

-Having defended the rights of personal injury victims in Boston for over a decade, DiBella Law Offices, P.C. works tirelessly to secure the compensation its injured clients deserve.
+Having defended the rights of personal injury victims in Boston for nearly two decades, DiBella Law Offices, P.C. works tirelessly to secure the compensation its injured clients deserve.
 While every case is unique and will be handled on its own merits, injured workers can typically seek damages resulting from the following:

 - Pain and suffering, especially coming from permanent disability;